kaofelix/opencenter-dashboard/README.md

 `/your/home/.nvm/version/bin/binary` or similar, and not `/usr/bin` or some other random path in which you may have another node/npm installed.

-The project had a `Gruntfile.coffee` and uses [Grunt](http://gruntjs.com/) to run different tasks.
+The project has a `Gruntfile.coffee` and uses [Grunt](http://gruntjs.com/) to run different tasks.
 In order to use it, you need to install it by doing: